platformsh/platformsh-docs/sites/upsun/src/development/ssh/_index.md

   * Good for letting automation tools use the CLI.
   * Requires you to regularly change the tokens to maintain security.

-Note that, for enhanced security, you can [enable Multi-Factor Authentication (MFA)](/administration/mfa.md) within your organization.
+Note that, for enhanced security, you can [enable multi-factor authentication (MFA)](/administration/mfa.md) within your organization.